Lligwy – Neolithic tomb

 Current state

 The burial chamber is under the care of Cadw, it is available to visitors free of charge throughout the year, except for holidays.
 It is located very close to the road and can be reached on foot from the car park at the edge of the road, about 1.2 km north of Llanallgo.
-The Lligwy capstone is considered one of the largest and heaviest in the whole of Britain.
+The Lligwy capstone is considered one of the largest and heaviest in all of Britain.
+The cairn has been completely dispersed over the centuries, so dolmen is clearly visible from all sides.

 show this monument on map